MIT R&D collaboration 2021

-From 1 June to 9 September 2021, a subsidy can be applied for for R&D collaborative projects.
+From 1 June to 9 September 2021, a subsidy can be applied for R&D collaborative projects.

 What are the conditions?

 - In the MIT R&D collaboration project, the costs and input per SME is fairly divided.

 - One participant may not bear more than 70% of the costs.

-- Only the costs incurred by SMEs are eligible
+- Only the costs incurred by the SME entrepreneurs are eligible.

-In the food processing industry, it is becoming increasingly important to provide insight into the origin and processing steps of a product.
-This is why ICT company X, together with a wholesaler of agricultural products, wants to develop a system that offers insight into the total flow of a product.
+In the food processing industry it is increasingly important to provide insight into the origin and processing steps of a product.
+That is why ICT company X, together with a wholesaler of agricultural products, wants to develop a system that offers insight into the total flow of a product.
 The ICT company and the wholesaler are jointly developing a platform that offers insight into this process based on external data (such as sensors).
 This platform makes it possible to further optimize processes with the help of big data analysis.

 MIT feasibility study

 Did you know that you can also apply for a grant for a feasibility project?
-This allows you to map the technical and economic risks of an innovation project.
+This allows you to map out the technical and economic risks of an innovation project.
 This instrument is called an MIT feasibility study.

 Discover your opportunities